-A visual inspection of the berms of the Bottom Ash Pond identified an area of saturated soil along the northern berm of the Bottom Ash Pond and west of the Fly Ash Pond.
+A visual inspection of the berms of the Bottom Ash Pond completed on September 16, 2021 identified an area of saturated soil along the northern berm of the Bottom Ash Pond and west of the Fly Ash Pond.
 The area was previously identified by SPS personnel as an area of persistent wet conditions from rainfall due to the lack of drainage along the toe of the slope of the Bottom Ash Pond.
-The wet ground conditions were observed to begin approximately midway on the exterior slope of the berm (approximate elevation of 314 feet) and continued to the toe of the exterior slope of the berm.
-The type of grass vegetation was visually observed to change along a horizontal line along the exterior slope of the berm that generally matched the beginning of the wet conditions.
-Simple manual field techniques were also used to confirm the observations of wet conditions.
+It was also identified by Gredell Engineering in 2016 during the initial Structural Stability Assessment and has also been noted annually by Gredell Engineering during annual pond inspections.
+The wet ground conditions have been observed to begin approximately midway on the exterior slope of the berm (approximate elevation of 314 feet) and continued to the toe of the exterior slope of the berm.
+The type of grass vegetation has been visually observed to change along a horizontal line along the exterior slope of the berm that generally matched the beginning of the wet conditions.
+Simple manual field techniques were also used to confirm the observations and conclusion of the wet conditions.

-Due to the lack of recent precipitation, the saturated condition of the soil may be the result of seepage through the northern berm from the Bottom Ash Pond.
-However, no visible flow was observed and stability analysis of critical sections of Bottom Ash Pond berms by others reportedly exceed the minimum Factors of Safety required by the CCR rule.
+Although precipitation may have occurred in the two weeks preceding the most recent observation, overall the past 6 to 8 weeks have been dry.
+Due to the sparsity of recent precipitation, the saturated condition of the soil observed again on September 16, 2021 may be the result of limited seepage through the northern berm from the Bottom Ash Pond.
+However, no visible flow, erosion or slope movement was observed.
+It is noted that Reitz & Jens, Inc., Gredell Engineering's subconsultant recently re-analyzed the stability of a critical section of the Bottom Ash Pond berm using an unsaturated condition as a part of this periodic Safety Factor Assessment.
+The calculated minimum Factors of Safety exceeded the minimum required by the CCR rule.

-Based on the observations and rationale described above, the wet, saturated soil condition is identified as a deficiency under the rule.
-Consistent with recognized and generally accepted good engineering practices, it is recommended corrective measures be undertaken by SBMU to further evaluate the potential seepage through the northern berm of the Bottom Ash Pond.
-The evaluation should recommend appropriate corrective measures to stabilize and/or repair the northern berm of the Bottom Ash Pond.
-At a minimum, corrective measures should be taken to improve the conditions for future routine maintenance (i.e., mowing) and observation.
+Based on the continued observations, rationale described above and the recent stability analysis, the saturated area of the exterior of the northern berm of the Bottom Ash Pond is not considered deficient under the rule.
+Consistent with recognized and generally accepted good engineering practices, as well as observations over the past 6 years by Gredell Engineering, it is recommended that routine observation of this area continue.
+Should future, observed conditions change (e.g., more seepage, soil erosion or movement of the exterior slope), corrective measures should be undertaken by SBMU to eliminate or minimize the potential seepage or to stabilize the northern berm of the Bottom Ash Pond.
+Any future evaluation should recommend appropriate corrective measures to stabilize and/or repair the northern berm of the Bottom Ash Pond.
+At a minimum, future actions should be taken, as required, to maintain the conditions for future routine maintenance (i.e., mowing) and ongoing observations.